Jack Taylor (referee)

 John Keith Taylor OBE (21 May 1930 – 27 July 2012) was an English football referee.
 Later described by the Football League as "perhaps the finest English referee of all time", Taylor was famous for officiating in the 1974 FIFA World Cup Final during which he awarded two penalties in the first 30 minutes.
-The first of these penalty kicks, awarded after just a minute of play, was the first penalty kick awarded in a World Cup final.
+The first of these penalties, awarded after just a minute of play, was the first penalty kick awarded in a World Cup final.

 Refereeing career

 Taylor left school aged 14 and worked in his father's butcher's shop.
 There he met Jim Lock, secretary of the local football referees' association branch, who encouraged him to train as a referee.
 Taylor qualified as a class 3 referee, and refereed his first game when aged 17.
 With help from Lock and other prominent Midlands football officials, Taylor progressed to officiating at 70 to 80 matches a season in local leagues.
 In 1953, he was nominated by the Birmingham FA to be a linesman in a forthcoming international in France.

-Aged 25, he became the youngest linesman on the English Football League's list, running the line in a Division Three South match between Coventry City and Bournemouth in August 1955.
-Some three years later, he was promoted to the supplementary list of league referees, officiating at a Fourth Division match between Southport and Hartlepool United.
-In 1962, aged 31, he refereed the FA Amateur Cup final at Wembley Stadium (Crook Town versus Hounslow Town), and was also promoted by the FA to the FIFA international panel.
+Aged 25, he became the youngest linesman on the Football League's list, running the line in a Third Division South match between Coventry City and Bournemouth & Boscombe Athletic in August 1955.
+Some three years later, he was promoted to the supplementary list of league referees, officiating at a Fourth Division match between Southport and Hartlepools United.
+In 1962, aged 31, he refereed the FA Amateur Cup final at Wembley Stadium between Crook Town and Hounslow Town, and was also promoted by the FA to the FIFA international panel.

 In 1964 he refereed a match between Brazil and Argentina in Rio de Janeiro, and the following year was invited to referee two games between Brazil and the Soviet Union, as both teams prepared for the 1966 FIFA World Cup.
 Taylor first refereed at the FIFA World Cup in 1970, taking charge of a group game between Italy and Sweden.
 The only English official selected for the Mexico tournament, he was also a linesman in three matches.
 He was again selected for the 1974 tournament for which he became most noted; he was a linesman in two matches and refereed two others before the final.